wp-plugins/flyzoo/readme.txt

 * **Eye-catching, sleek interface:** You love great design and we do too.
 Our **chat** has been crafted to offer a unique, elegant look and feel that you can customize to match your brand style!

+* **Smooth, facebook-like chat message delivery:** [Flyzoo Live Chat](http://www.flyzoo.co) is cloud based platform, highly scalable and won't clutter your site database like self-hosted solutions.
+Just the enable the plugin, and we'll handle all the heavy lifting!

-* **In-browser chat**: private chat windows with follow the user while he is browsing the site
+* **In-browser chat**: windows with auto re-load while browsing the site

-* Single Sign On for WordPress/BuddyPress: allow you users to chat with their existing WordPress account
+* Single Sign On for WordPress/BuddyPress: your users can login and chat with ther existing WordPress account

 * Secure Connection (SSL/HTTPS)  **(WOW and PRO Plans)**